 The communal areas are mostly accessible for wheelchair users, but there is a step to navigate.

 All ages are welcome, but a safari is better suited to older kids who will be able to fully appreciate the wondrous wildlife.
 An extra bed can be added for children under 16.
 Babysitting is available with a day’s notice; rates start at US$10 an hour.

-The hotel uses locally sourced ingredients where possible, and the 55,000-hectare reserve has 16 solar-powered boreholes acting as a water supply to the wildlife neighbours to come and drink from.
-Most of the furniture came from Zimbabwe and not even one tree was cut down to build the hotel.
-There are also initiatives in place to help eliminate poaching.
+Run by a local team, this hotel uses locally sourced materials and ingredients throughout including handcrafted furniture from Zimbabwe.
+The 55,000-hectare reserve has 16 solar-powered boreholes acting as a water supply to the wildlife neighbours to come and drink from, and the hotel are pioneering initiatives to eliminate poaching.

 Stake out the wine cellar for private meals, or go for a table right on the banks of the Zambezi River.
 Breakfast-cooking tips can be learned if you sit near the open kitchen and watch the chefs.

 This is a safari stay, so it’s outdoor gear all the way, with lots of layers – the evenings can get more than a little nippy.

 Matetsi doesn’t so much have a restaurant situation, as it does a constant-catering one.
 Staff will help to facilitate private dining in your suite, a table in one of the communal areas and regular boma (barbecue) nights, as well as sundowner and snack stops on your safari drives, and afternoon tea before your evening activity.
 There’s a small menu to choose from, with a meat, fish and vegetarian option; we loved the arancini followed by local beef fillet.
 Every few nights it’s boma time, where a fireside barbecue feast is laid on for all of the guests.
 Breakfast is a Continental-style selection of house-made muesli and muffins, with hot items cooked to order.